The purpose of this page is to introduce you to the value

 look at the Resources page for additional assistance.

-You may also need medical care.
-There is strong scientific evidence that people who
+Some people may also need medical care.
+There is strong scientific evidence that

-are diabetic have a greater likelihood of getting gum disease.
-Controlling, or even
+people who are diabetic have a greater likelihood of getting gum disease.
+Controlling, or

-reversing diabetes, with appropriate holistic medical care, may prevent or resolve gum
+even reversing diabetes, with appropriate holistic medical care, may prevent or resolve

 Healthy Teeth 'n' Gums